Thailand mourns children, others slain by ex-police officer

 In an interview with Amarin TV, Satita Boonsom, a childcare worker at the daycare center, said the assailant after arriving at the scene shot a child and his father in front of the building before walking toward the classroom.

-She said teachers inside locked the door, but the shooter shot the door and kicked it until the glass broke.
-He then went in and attacked the children and teachers with his knife and firearm.
+She said daycare workers inside locked the door, but the attacker shot the door and kicked it until the glass broke.
+He then went in and attacked the children and workers with his knife and firearm.
+The attack happened around noon when the children were napping after lunch.

+Satita said she and three other teachers climbed the nursery’s fence to escape and call police and seek help.
+By the time she returned, the children were dead.

 She said the center usually has around 70 to 80 children, but there were fewer at the time of the attack because the semester was closed for older children.